ckeditor/ckeditor5/docs/updating/nim-migration/dll-builds.md

 	</script>
 	```

-3. Replace the old `<script>` tag containing the initialization code with the `<script type="module">` tag.
+3. Replace the old `<script>` tag that contains the initialization code with the `<script type="module">` tag.
 In it, you can import the editor and plugins from the `ckeditor5` and `ckeditor5-premium-features` packages instead of relying on the global `CKEditor5` variable.

-	3.1 If you use the open-source editor only:
+	3.1 If you only use the open-source editor:

 	```html
 	<script type="module">